ARJI213/SharpExt4Explorer/README.md

-# Ext4Explorer
+# SharpExt4Explorer

-Ext4Explorer is a Windows desktop application for exploring and managing Ext4 file systems.
+SharpExt4Explorer is a Windows desktop application for exploring and managing Linux Ext4 file systems.
-It supports reading Ext4 partitions from physical disks or disk image files.
+It supports reading/writing Ext4 partitions from physical disks or disk image files.

 ---